 Sensei Morris Sekiyo Sullivan

 Sensei Morris Sekiyo Sullivan is the spiritual head of Volusia Buddhist Fellowship, a nonsectarian Buddhist congregation in DeLand.
 He officiates services at White Sands Buddhist Center in Mims and conducts weekly services with Buddhist inmates at Tomoka Correctional Institution.
 He also speaks regularly at Unitarian Universalist Churches and other groups about applying Buddhist practice to everyday life.

 Sensei Morris began studying Zen Buddhism as a college student in the 1970s.
 His first ordination was as a Theravada monk in the Thai tradition, where he studied Vipassana meditation.
 He later trained with Bright Dawn Center for Oneness Buddhism, a non-sectarian organization based on Japanese Mahayana Buddhism, becoming a Sensei (minister/dharma teacher) in 2010.

-In 2013, Sensei Morris received dharma transmission at White Sands Buddhist Center making him a 42nd generation Zen Master in the Lam Te Chuc Thanh Dharma Lineage of Rinzai Zen.
+In 2013, Sensei Morris received dharma transmission at White Sands Buddhist Center making him a forty-second generation Zen Master in the Lam Te Chuc Thanh Dharma Lineage of Rinzai Zen.